x-tabdeveloping/turftopic/papers/topeax/main.typ

 While, indeed the number of clusters is less than the categories in the original dataset, the clustering provided by Topeax is arguably just as natural.
 Most clusters ended up compressing information from one or two newsgroups, that were in some way related.
 For instance the `1_god_atheism_christians_christianity` topic contained documents from `alt.atheism`, `talk.religion.misc` and `soc.religion.christian`, thereby combining discourse on religion into a single topic.
 Likewise `6_car_bikes_bmw` compresses the `rec.autos` and `rec.motorcycles` newsgroups.
-In addition, the model uncovered a topic of outlier documents (`7_yer_umm_ahh__i_`), which were either empty, or only contained a few words, no coherent sentences.
+In addition, the model uncovered a topic of outlier documents (`7_yer_umm_ahh__i_`), which were either empty, or contained no coherent sentences.

-Meanwhile, BERTopic discovered 232, and Top2Vec 145 topics in the same corpus using the same embeddings, while labelling 34.15% and 35.07% of documents as outliers respectively.
+BERTopic discovered 232, and Top2Vec 145 topics in the same corpus using the same embeddings, while labelling 34.15% and 35.07% of documents as outliers respectively.
-While different users and use cases might have different tolerance levels for time spent on analyzing topics, and the number of outliers, this behaviour seems far from ideal under most circumstances.
+While users might have different tolerance levels for time spent on analyzing topics, and the number of outliers, this behaviour seems far from ideal under most circumstances.
 Interpreting, and labelling the topics would take a considerable amount of time in both cases.
 In addition, regarding more than a third of documents as outliers means that a substantial amount of information is not covered by these models.
-This will inevitably prompt users of these topic models to a) hierarchically reduce topics, where they are required to specify the number of topics or b) fiddle with hyperparameters until they arrive at a result they deem sensible.
+This will inevitably prompt users of these topic models to a) hierarchically reduce topics, where they are required to specify the number of topics or b) change hyperparameters until they arrive at a result they deem sensible.
-It is thus questionable, how much these models are at all able to identify the number of natural clusters in a corpus, and until better and more rigorous heuristics are established for hyperparameter selection, their use remains highly subjective and circular.
+It is thus questionable, whether these models are at all able to identify the number of natural clusters in a corpus, and until better and more rigorous heuristics are established for hyperparameter selection, their use remains highly subjective.

 = Conclusion

 I propose a novel method, Topeax for finding natural clusters in text data, and assigning keywords to these clusters based on peak finding in kernel-density estimates.
-The model is compared to popular clustering topic models, Top2Vec and BERTopic on a number of clustering datasets from the Massive Text Embedding Benchmark.
+The model is compared to popular clustering topic models, Top2Vec and BERTopic on clustering datasets from the Massive Text Embedding Benchmark.
 In addition, models' robustness and stability to sample size and hyperparameter choices is evaluated.
-Topeax approximates human clusterings significantly more faithfully than previous approaches and describes topics with more diverse and coherent keywords.
+Topeax approximates human clusterings significantly better than previous approaches and describes topics with more diverse and coherent keywords.
-Furthermore, the model exhibits much more sensible behaviour under changing circumstances and hyperparameters.
+Furthermore, the model exhibits much more stable behaviour under changing sample size and hyperparameters.
-It is found, however, that Topeax underestimates the number of clusters systematically.
+It is important to note, however, that Topeax underestimates the number of clusters systematically.
 Qualitative investigation suggests that this is due to the model grouping together related clusters in the case of 20 Newsgroups.
 In light of these findings, Topeax seems a better choice for text clustering,